digitcrusher/Skakun/doc/core/tty/stateful.md

 `getstr` with the XTGETTCAP feature that some terminals have.

 All of the RGB colors below must have their values in the range of 0-255.
-All of the "named" colors are the ANSI colors, see `ansi_colors` in the source code for a list of them.
-If the color name passed is `nil`, then the terminal default for that specific context is used.
-In general, if any other type of argument is `nil`, then the terminal default is used.
+All of the "named" colors are the ANSI colors - see `tty.ansi_colors` for a list of them.
+If the color name passed is `nil`, then the terminal's default for that specific context is used.
+In general, if any other type of attribute is `nil`, then the terminal default is used.

 ## Initialization

-    setup()
+    tty.setup()

 *Switch to raw mode, detect terminal capabitilies, load functions, enable some features and you're good to go!* In other words, this function prepares the terminal for what's to come - typing tacky text.
+But it does not reset the text or screen attributes.
+In addition, if you're in the Linux or FreeBSD console, then a raw keyboard mode is set and the `Kbd` for the given system becomes the `tty.input_parser`.

-    restore()
+    tty.restore()

 Restores the terminal to its original state from before `setup()`, so that the application doesn't brick your terminal.

-    detect_caps()
+    tty.detect_caps()

 Uses various means (terminfo, XTGETTCAP, other escape sequences, GNOME Terminal/Konsole/Xfce Terminal/xterm's version environment variable, crystal